-- (1) Data-Based Decision Making and Accountability - (2) Consultation and Collaboration - (3) Interventions and Instructional Support to Develop Academic Skills - (4) Interventions and Mental Health Services to Develop Social and Life Skills - (5) School-Wide Practices to Promote Learning - (6) Preventive and Responsive Services - (7) Family-School Collaboration Services - (8) Diversity in Developing and Learning - (9) Research and Program Evaluation - (10) Legal, Ethical, and Professional Practice
+- (1) Data-Based Decision Making and Accountability - (2) Consultation and Collaboration - (3) Interventions and Instructional Support to Develop Academic Skills - (4) Interventions and Mental Health Services to Develop Social and Life Skills - (5) Diversity in Development and Learning - (6) School-Wide Practices to Promote Learning - (7) Preventive and Responsive Services - (8) Family-School Collaboration Services - (9) Research and Program Evaluation - (10) Legal, Ethical, and Professional Practice

 Experience at Different Grade Levels: CTC requires candidates to gain field experience in at least two levels of schooling.
 The levels referred to are elementary (K-6), junior high (7-8, or 7-8-9), and senior high.
-Any two of those three are acceptable, as long as at least 200 hours are documented in each of the two levels.
+Any two of those three are acceptable, as long as at least 200 hours are documented in two different levels.

-Experience with Students who are Culturally, Ethnically, Racially, and Linguistically

-Diverse: A requirement of the CSULB School Psychology program, and consistent with CTC and NASP standards for professional development, is that at least 600 fieldwork hours must be in a school setting that includes at least 50% ethnically, culturally, racially, economically, and/or linguistically diverse students.
+Experience with Students who are Culturally, Ethnically, Racially, and Linguistically Diverse: A requirement of the CSULB School Psychology program, and consistent with CTC and NASP standards for professional development, is that at least 600 fieldwork hours must be in a school setting that includes at least 50% ethnically, culturally, racially, economically, and/or linguistically diverse students.